 - Peter Tatchell – human rights campaigner.

-- Jane Shepherdson – chief executive of UK clothing brand, Whistles and was brand director of Topshop.
+- Jane Shepherdson – previously chief executive of UK clothing brand, Whistles and brand director of Topshop.

-- Neil Tennant – from the Pet Shop Boys.
+- Neil Tennant – singer and co-founder of the Pet Shop Boys.